 Standing at a height of 8516m, Lhotse is the fourth highest mountain in the world and among the mountains in Nepal.
 'Lhotse' means south peak as it is located just south of Mount Everest, but is an equally challenging trek and equally rewarding.
 This mountain is starting to become quite popular amongst trekkers and guides as it is not quite as crowded as the Everest expedition.

 Compare quotes from upto 3 travel agents for free

-One of the most tranquil and isolated mountains that is not as popular as Everest and the other surroundings ranges.
-Annapurna is considered to be one of the deadliest mountain ranges in the world.
-It's craggy peaks and rugged terrain make it very difficult to climb even for the most experienced trekkers.
+One of the most tranquil and isolated mountains that are not as popular as Everest and the other surroundings ranges is the Annapurna range.
+Annapurna I is considered to be one of the deadliest mountains in the world.
+Its craggy peaks and rugged terrain make it very difficult to climb even for the most experienced trekkers.
 However, all things are irrelevant when you witness the mesmeric sunrise from the summit.

 Standing tall at a height of 7,937 metres, Annapurna II is one of the tallest mountains in Nepal.
 Only 15 people have scaled this mountain due to the rough terrain and massive avalanches.
 Treading through the unforgiving snow and huffing the oxygen devoid air to reach the summit is an inexpressible feeling.

 Elevation: 7,937 m (26040.03 ft)

 How many of these mountains in Nepal have you scaled?
 Let us know in the comment section below.